maze2point0/create-pybossa-tasks/README.md

 - input file projection: EPGS 4326 (WGS 84)

 ### get_tiles.py
-- download all tiles as .png file for given tiles grid polygon
+- download all tiles as .jpeg file for given tiles grid polygon
 - save files to specified output directory
 - check if files are already stored in output directory and will only download tiles that do not exist in the directory (when script exits, e.g. due to connection error, it will start from where it failed and will not download all the tiles again)
 - requires file 'api_key.txt' with (BingMaps) api key in the same directory!